KDE

-KDE is an international free software community that develops free and open-source software.
+KDE is an international free software community that develops free software.
 As a central development hub, it provides tools and resources that enable collaborative work on its projects.
-Its products include the KDE Plasma graphical shell, KDE Frameworks, and the KDE Gear range of applications including Kate, digiKam, and Krita.
-Many KDE applications are cross-platform and can run on Unix and Unix-like operating systems as well as Microsoft Windows.
+Its products include the KDE Plasma graphical shell, KDE Frameworks, and the KDE Gear range of applications including Okular, Kdenlive and Krita.
+Many KDE applications are cross-platform and run on platforms Qt runs on, such as Linux, BSD, macOS and Windows.
 KDE is legally represented by KDE e.V. based in Germany, which also owns the KDE trademarks and funds the project.